louisrli/tribulations/index.md

 // Begin the experiment!
 App.mainRegion.show(experimentRunnerView);
 ```

 When should I use Tribulations?
 ------------
-You should use Tribulations when your **experimental structure can be expressed by a tree**.
-For example, consider evaluating the performance of multiple clicking tools ( *conditions* ).
+You should use Tribulations when your **experimental design can be expressed by depth-first search of a tree**.
+For example, consider evaluating the performance of *conditions*.
 In each condition, there are multiple *blocks*, and in each block, there are multiple *trials*.

 ![Example of a tree showing experimental structure](docs/experiment_structure.png)